GoogleCloudPlatform/click-to-deploy/k8s/airflow-operator/README.md

 ### Install the Application

-Navigate to the `-operator` directory.
+Navigate to the `airflow-operator` directory.

 ```shell
 cd google-click-to-deploy/k8s/airflow-operator